Sex, Dreams & Nature

 Dew drops on the tips of winter tree branches.
 In the sunlight, they are glowing with fiery light, illuminating the dead bare grey trees.
 A place between light and dark.

-First and foremost, I am and have always been a hustler.
+I am and have always been a hustler.

 That being said, I have the ability to wear many masks and fulfill many archetypes.
 I’ve had really fancy assistant jobs wearing a two-piece suit to farming for months and recycling all of our “trash” into technology (very messy work).
 But whether I’m wearing heels or homeless, playing music for money just to eat, I’m still the same person and it makes me feel like I don’t ft in anywhere.
 Because I don’t identify completely with any specific lifestyle, different moments call for different roles.
 I like to remain open to accessing different parts of myself and embrace my experiences to allow me to change instead of hold me back by conforming to some sort of standard.